Food Food

 The list of Cuban food would be incomplete without the Cuban sandwich.
 This ham, port, cheese, pickles, and mustard sandwich on Cuban bread is a traditional Cuban version of the panini.
 It is the perfect Cuban dish for lunch and is a great order at a Cuban restaurant.
 Many add mojo sauce to their sandwich for an extra delicious lunch.
 Roast pork with ham, Swiss cheese, and yellow mustard is a great combo and can often be addictive.

-This sandwich has a great history behind it; it was first a fish-based rendition originated by the Taino tribe at least 500 years ago.
-Many external influences transformed it into the Cuban sandwich, which is thoroughly enjoyed today.
 Cuban immigrants made a different version and named it after their country to explain its distinction from the Taino sandwich.
 It is said that the first sandwich was made by the Taino tribe, who inhabited the island before the Europeans.
 The Tainos used casabe bread made from yucca, and instead of pork, they used fish and bird meat.

 For the sandwich to be perfect, Cuban bread is the best ingredient – it is made of yeast and lard and produces a crispy exterior and light interior.
-Normally wrapped with a cabbage leaf during baking, it has an extra flavour and crisp; as for the filling, the basics of smoked ham, roast pork, Swiss cheese, mustard, and three pickles are used.
+Normally wrapped with a cabbage leaf during baking, it has an extra flavor and crisp; as for the filling, the basics of smoked ham, roast pork, Swiss cheese, mustard, and three pickles are used.

 2.5) Pernil Relleno De Moros